 Let’s be honest: video is intimidating.
 Producing quality video is cheaper now but not necessarily any easier if you’ve never done it before.
-We’ve been there before, but now we’re here to share our secrets.
-There’s light at the end of this tunnel.
+We’ve been there, so now we’re here to share our secrets.

 Step One: Strategize the right way

-Take a deep breath, and start with a little strategy.
-Analyze your blog data from the last year or so, and find blogs with the most views and highest conversion rates.
-While there’s not a one-to-one relationship for high-performing blogs translating into high-performing video, it’s a great starting place.
+Take a deep breath and start with a little strategy.
+Analyze your blog data from the last year and find blogs with the most views and highest conversion rates.
+While there’s not a one-to-one relationship between high-performing blogs and high-performing videos, it’s a starting place.

 Once you’ve compiled the best blogs, look at the length of each and decide if they can be converted into single videos or if you should create a video series.
 There’s a sweet spot in terms of video length.
 I find that our video marketing content typically sees a drop off in viewership after about 90 seconds.
 If you think the videos will surpass the 90 to 120 second mark, consider a series or be prepared to only use a small portion of your content.

 Put that script into production!
 After, deciding on a release date, you'll be able to move through the production process.

 Once your due date is set, get to script writing.
 This step should be fairly painless (we’re not dentists, so you can trust us).
 Take your high-performing blog and start by cutting it down to the most important information.
 If you have a copy of the working outline, it may even be better to start there.